-Find out what probate is and get a basic overview of the steps involved in carrying it out.
+Find out what probate is and get a basic overview of the process.

 Probate is the process of dealing with someone’s estate after they’ve died.
 It involves gathering in all of the person’s assets – their finances, property, and belongings – as well as settling debts and paying any taxes due, then distributing what’s left over as directed in the will.